svenfuchs/gem-release/README.md

     $ gem bump --no-commit           # Bump the gem version but don't git commit
                                      #  (will be ignored if combined with push, tag or release)

+When bumping versions for a gem named `foo-bar`, the following paths will be searched in order for `version.rb`:

+    `lib/foo-bar/version.rb`
+    `lib/foo/bar/version.rb`
+    `lib/foo_bar/version.rb`

+The first `version.rb` file encountered will be considered definitive for the gem and will be bumped.

-If the current directory (and subdirectories) contain multiple `*.gemspec` files then each of these gems will be bumped to the same version.
-I.e. gem-release will search for `lib/[gem_name]/version.rb` files and bump the version in each of them.
-The version will either be the version specified with the --version option or the next patch level for the first version.rb file encountered.
+If the current directory (and subdirectories) contain multiple `*.gemspec` files, then each of these gems will be bumped to the same version. gem-release will search the above paths, relative to the directory of the `gemspec` file, for matching `version.rb` files and bump the version in each of them.
+The version will either be the version specified with the `--version` option or the next patch level for the first `version.rb` file encountered.

 ## License